k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation-podman.md

 ### **Step 3**: Download

 There are two options to obtain Fabric Web Studio.
-You can download a zip file or clone the content from K2view's Blueprints.
+You can download a zip file (recommended) or clone the content from K2view's Blueprints.

-#### Option 1: Download The Latest Version of Fabric Web Studio for Podman
+#### Option 1 (Recommended): Download The Latest Version of Fabric Web Studio for Podman

+The recommended approach is to download the latest version of Fabric Web Studio for Podman from this location:

 You can download the latest version of Fabric Web Studio for Podman from this location: